smartcontractkit/chainlink-evm/contracts/README.md

 $ npm install @chainlink/contracts --save
 ```

+#### If you don't want to use NPM...
-If you wish to utilize `forge install`, please see the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit).
+If you wish to utilize `forge install`, you will need to install this package as a git submodule in your project,  using its github url.
+This would put this package inside your Foundry Project's `./lib` folder.
+Please see the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit).
+Note also the use of remappings.txt in the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit).

+Here is the [official guide book](https://getfoundry.sh/guides/project-setup/dependencies) on how to use Forge Install with Remappings.

-### Step 2: Define the external library directory
+### Step 2: Tell Forge to Look inside `node_modules`

-As we are using `npm`/`pnpm` as our package manager, define `node_modules` as an external library directory.
-This ensures Foundry recognizes dependencies installed via `npm`/`pnpm`.
+As we are using `npm` as our package manager, we must define the  `node_modules` folder as the external library directory.
+This ensures Foundry looks there for dependencies installed via `npm`/`pnpm`.

 In your project's `foundry.toml`, update the libs array to include the `node_modules` directory.